openSUSE/news-o-o/_posts/2008-11-13-development-release-opensuse-111-beta-5-now-available.markdown

 ### Future Release Announcements

 Note to openSUSE contributors: If you have any changes or features to call out for future release announcements, please send an email to [Zonker](mailto:zonker@opensuse.org) with any information that should be in that announcement.
 (Preferably at least two days before the scheduled release.
-Now, before you read any further into this review, please know that due [how to spy on cellphone](https://topspying.com/) to privacy and safety implications that can arise, I highly recommend leaving your child's smartphone gps locator turned off as often as possible
+Now, before you read any further into this review, please know that due  to privacy and safety implications that can arise, I highly recommend leaving your child's smartphone gps locator turned off as often as possible